-Interest will accrue from and including the original date of issuance of the Notes, for the initial interest period, or the most recent Interest Payment Date, to but excluding the day of January, April, July and October of each year or the maturity date (or date of early redemption) (each an "Interest Payment Date").
-During the initial four quarterly interest periods, interest on the Notes will accrue at a fixed rate of at least 10.00% per annum.
-The actual fixed rate will be determined on the date the Notes are priced for initial sale to the public (the "Pricing Date") and will be set forth in the final pricing supplement made available in connection with sales of the Notes.
-During the quarterly interest period beginning on April , 2008 and during each quarterly interest period thereafter, interest will accrue on the Notes at a rate per annum on the \$1,000 principal amount per Note equal to 50 multiplied by the greater of: (A) the Accrual Feature and (B) 0.
+Interest will accrue from and including the original date of issuance of the Notes, for the initial interest period, or the most recent Interest Payment Date, to but excluding the fifth day of January, April, July and October of each year or the maturity date (or date of early redemption) (each an "Interest Payment Date").
+During the initial four quarterly interest periods, interest on the Notes will accrue at a fixed rate of 10.00% per annum.
+During the quarterly interest period beginning on April 5, 2008 and during each quarterly interest period thereafter, interest will accrue on the Notes at a rate per annum on the \$1,000 principal amount per Note equal to 50 multiplied by the greater of: (A) the Accrual Feature and (B) 0.